 The short, cheesy demonstration video I was asked to make as part of my university submission.
 Some people suggested it was akin to a M&S Food advert...
 In the corner is me playing the music in the background throughout the demonstration.

 Demonstrating the software side of operating the FlightDeck.
 Excuse the audio - my audio interface has destroyed itself so this is the MacBook's microphone.

 I had a brilliant time building the FlightDeck.
 At times I was close to pulling my hair out with the software, even though it was programmed visually, but this was a big learning experience.
 Next I want to learn C to program it all hard to a microcontroller.
 In its own right the hardware cannot do anything without the software, so I would like to change this.

-The best part was finishing the hardware relatively quickly which left me a platform for developing a very interactive piece of kit.
-It was an Arduino that linked the computer to an array of sensors, buttons and LEDs, all of which could be interpreted in any way the software liked.
+The best part of this project was finishing the hardware relatively quickly, leaving me with a platform for developing a very interactive piece of kit.
+It was essentially an Arduino that linked the computer to an array of sensors, buttons and LEDs, all of which could be interpreted in any way the software liked.
 I still think the software could be developed a lot further, but for now its finished.
 One idea I had was implementing an 8-step sequencer that cycled over each sensor, with each one storing a different note.

 Back to projects